source-data/the-turron-experiment/readme.md

 # TODO:
-- [] Hours: see if there is any correlation between score/type of turron and the numbers of hours since people last eat
+- [x] Hours: see if there is any correlation between score/type of turron and the numbers of hours since people last eat
-- [] Delta: calculate the difference between turron A and B (delta) to see differences (maybe plot this bar charts that go up/down or left/right)
+- [x] Delta: calculate the difference between turron A and B (delta) to see differences (maybe plot this bar charts that go up/down or left/right)
+- [x] calculate all the paired tests
 - [] Contradiccion: look for patterns were people liked better A but thought B was the expensive one (or viceversa)
+- [] analyse gender by turron interaction
-- [] calculate all the paired tests
+- [] structure report